2010 Korean Grand Prix: Qualifying

 Saturday afternoon's qualifying session was divided into three parts.
 The first part ran for twenty minutes and eliminated the cars that finished eighteenth or lower.
 The second session lasted fifteen minutes and eliminated cars that finished in positions eleven to seventeen.
 The final session determined pole position to tenth.
 Cars which competed in the final session were not allowed to change tyres before the race; these started the race fitted with the tyres with which they set their quickest lap times.
 It was held in overcast weather conditions.
 Tyre degradation on the soft compound tyres was heavy; the drivers set their laps on the hard tyres during the first session and switched to softs for the two remaining sessions.

 With a lap of 1:35.585, Vettel set the fastest time in the final session on his second timed run at the end of the period, achieving his ninth pole position of the season—his first at the Korea International Circuit.
 Although he was delighted to get pole position, he felt he lost time in the middle sector after making a mistake.
 Vettel's teammate Webber was also on the front row of the grid; he recorded a lap time 0.076 seconds slower.
 Webber was not happy with his first set of option tyres; he chose to do two more timed laps on a new set of option tyres in the third session.
 Alonso qualified third; he said his starting position had realised Ferrari's "maximum potential".
 He also aimed to ensure that he finished the race because rain had been forecast.
 Alonso had been the fastest driver during most of the third session until Vettel set his pole position lap.
 Hamilton set the first session's fastest time of 1:37.113; he almost did not challenge for the pole position because he avoided making contact with the wall at the pit lane entry.
-He fell to fourth overall in the final part of qualifying.
+He fell to fourth overall in the final session.
 In the faster of the two Mercedes, Rosberg secured fifth place; Massa in the slower Ferrari placed sixth.
 Massa was not happy because he would start the race on the dirty side of the grid, having encountered traffic during the third session.
 Button complained about the lack of grip and that he could not get his tyres to the optimum temperature; he managed seventh position but was happy to start on the clean side of the grid.
 Kubica recorded the eighth-fastest time and struggled with oversteer, which prevented him from setting a faster lap time.
 Schumacher in the slower Mercedes took ninth place ahead of Barrichello in tenth.
 Barrichello was angry with Schumacher because he had blocked Barrichello during the second session.
 Schumacher went to Barrichello to apologise and was subsequently reprimanded by the stewards.